ghadahsaad/Plastic-Waste/lab-3-plastic-waste.md

 geom_histogram(alpha = 0.7)
 ```

+Answer:Africa is the continent with the most dense, South America is the
-**NOTE:** From this point onwards the plots and the output of the code
+country with the most plastic waste per. **NOTE:** From this point
+onwards the plots and the output of the code are not displayed in the
-are not displayed in the lab instructions, but you can and should write
+lab instructions, but you can and should write the code and view the
-the code and view the results yourself.
+results yourself.

 Another way of visualizing numerical data is using density plots.